Sakib2186/Generative-Model-To-Fill-Cavity-Pockets-In-Decayed-Tooth/README.md

 1. **Data Synthesis** – Due to limited true data, 3D cavity–filling pairs are generated from healthy tooth meshes using procedural geometry and fractal noise.
 2. **Training** – Training a 3D U-Net to predict fillings that fit the cavities using voxelized binary volumes.

 The model learns to infer cavity shape, volume, and structure from the input cavity mesh, producing realistic filling predictions.
+To keep things simple, initally the synthesized dataset is created using one cavity pockets per tooth.

 ---